-Although concrete installation is a complicated process, R & M Enterprises—serving Lacey and Olympia, WA, and surrounding areas—has the experienced contractors you need to ensure your concrete project is completed smoothly.
-We use the most efficient concrete demolition, removal and repouring techniques to give you a solidly-finished surface you’ll be satisfied with for years.
+Although concrete installation is a complicated process, at R & M Enterprises—serving Lacey and Olympia, WA, and surrounding areas—we have the experienced contractors you need to ensure your concrete project is completed smoothly.
+We use the most efficient concrete demolition, removal and re-pouring techniques to give you a solidly-finished surface you’ll be satisfied with for years.

 Once you've reviewed our process, call us at 360-300-6120 for a free estimate.

 Once the subgrade is prepped, our concrete contractors will set the form in place.
 We use wooden forms held by stakes in almost every residential concrete installation project.
-R & M Enterprises only relies on boards that aren’t warped and are in good condition.
+At R & M Enterprises, we only rely on boards that aren’t warped and are in good condition.
 Using our expertise, we’ll make sure the form is properly sloped for drainage and that the wood forms clean corners.
 Specific forms and pouring methods are used for stairs.
 After the form is set, rebar is placed to greatly increase the lifespan of your concrete project.

 After your concrete is poured, we’ll use a metal or wooden board to screed the top which compacts, smooths and levels the material.
 Once screeded, the concrete is floated using a special tool called a bull float.
 Using either a small handheld trowel for edges or a large trowel for bigger areas, floating the surface of the concrete compacts and smooths it even further.